CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 netq config (start|stop|status|restart) agent
 ```

-This example shows how to configure the agent to send sensor data.
+This example shows how to configure the agent to send sensor data:

 ```
 cumulus@switch~:$ netq config add agent sensors
 ```

-This example shows how to start monitoring with Kubernetes.
+This example shows how to start monitoring with Kubernetes:

 ```
 cumulus@switch:~$ netq config add agent kubernetes-monitor poll-period 15
 ```

-This example shows how to view the NetQ Agent configuration.
+This example shows how to view the NetQ Agent configuration:

 ```
 cumulus@switch:~$ netq config show agent